mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 At this point, I noticed that I was finding an awful lot of activities that weren't writing my book.

-It's easy to get distracted because finishing the book is so far into the future.
+It's easy to get distracted because finishing the book feels like such a distant goal.
 And because it's a book about writing, I feel like my writing has to be perfect, so I get hung up on wordsmithing everything.

 I think I'll have a better sense of what the work is like once I publish my first sample chapter and see reader feedback, so I'm going to just push on until that's done.